Some guys prefer one role or another – either you’re the top, the guy doing the fucking, or the bottom, the guy getting fucked.

 Don’t look to porn for guidance, it’s pretty unrealistic and often contains lots of unsafe practices.
 We’re here to give you the run down on how to fuck responsibly and have a great time!
 So read on, my friend.

-Consent is really important, and it’s a big part of your preparation for having sex.
+Consent is really important and it’s a big part of your preparation for having sex.
 Sometimes it can be easy to feel pressured into doing things you may not want to, especially if a position starts to get uncomfortable or your partner wants to try something you’re not ready for.
-It’s really important you make sure you give your consent if you do want to do something, and that you say no to things you don’t want to do, or aren’t ready for.
-It’s just the same the other way around, make sure you’re respecting your partner and that they are on board with what you want to do.
+It’s really important you make sure you give your consent if you do want to do something, and that you say no to things you don’t want to do or aren’t ready for.
+It’s just the same the other way around – make sure you’re respecting your partner and that they’re on board with what you want to do.
 You’ve got the right to back out or ease off at any time and so does your partner.

 Before you begin make sure you’ve got condoms and lube ready.
-If you’ve got any sex toys you want to use get them out as well so they’re at hand when you’re in the moment.
-When it comes to condoms and lube it’s pretty basic, the main things to keep in mind are to check the expiry date on the condoms, and that you’re using water or silicone based lube.
-Check out our video guide to lube to get more info.
+If you’ve got any sex toys you want to use, get them out so they’re at hand when you’re in the moment.
+When it comes to condoms and lube, it’s pretty basic.
+The main things to keep in mind are to check the expiry date on the condoms and that you’re using water or silicone based lube.
+Check out our video guide to lube to get more info:

 For a really hot session you’ve got to be relaxed, especially if you’re new to it.
 Foreplay is a great way to get comfortable with your partner and explore what sort of things you are both into.
 Kissing, massage and sucking each other’s cocks are a good start; just do whatever works for you.